 ABC Dialogues & Tours

-Seasonal Heritage Garden Tours
+In-Person Heritage Garden Tours – until October 2023

 - The Heritage Garden is a hands-on learning project facilitated by the seven campus cultural centers (CCUSC), sponsored by the UIC Sustainability Fee.
 Join the student gardeners on this 50-minute exploration of the campus satellite gardens, including the Monarch Habitat, to learn diverse cultural stories linking environmental and social justice issues.
 Participants will also explore the Social & Environmental Pollinators Installation, a series of ten former ash urns painted by local Latinxs in Fall 2016 as part of the LCC’s 40th anniversary celebration.